demisto/content/Packs/SentinelOne/Integrations/SentinelOne-V2/README.md

 ### sentinelone-ping-power-query

 ***
+Deprecated.
 Ping a Deep Visibility Power query using the queryId argument if results have not returned from an initial Power query or a previous ping.
 Relevant for API version 2.1.

 #### Base Command